mydur/AzMon/azmon-vmbkup-tmpl/_working/readme.md

 - existingBackupPolicy: Backup policy to be used to backup VMs.
 Backup Policy defines the schedule of the backup and how long to retain backup copies.
 By default every vault comes with a 'DefaultPolicy' which canbe used here.
 - location: Location for all resources.
 Default value here is the same location as the resource group where the template is deployed.

+Looping through the list of virtual machines can be done by the copy instruction in the resource definition.
+The number of times the loop is executed is determined via count instruction which is part of the copy instruction.
+The count is then determined by the length of the existingVirtualMachines parameter.

+Remark:
+There's a prerequisite for this template to work.
+All virtual machines listed in the parameter need to be in the same resource group which is also available as a parameter.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmydur%2FARMtemplates%2Fmaster%2Fazmon-vmbkup-tmpl%2F%5Fworking%2Ftemplate.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>
 </a><br />